 Can we hold a virtual initiation during this timeframe?

-We have created a “public” version of the initiation ritual.
-If you decide to hold a virtual initiation, please contact your CERC for the revised Ritual to use during ceremony.
+A “public” version of the Initiation ritual has been created for use for a virtual ceremony.
+If the chapter decides to hold a virtual Initiation, please contact your Chapter Educational Resource Coordinator for the revised Ritual to use during ceremony.
 Below are the changes:

-- The call to action in Fall 2020 is to do a “brotherhood reaffirmation” by going through the confidential information with everyone and linking up to do the anthem, ideally at the first chapter meeting.
+- The call to action is to do a “brotherhood reaffirmation” by going through the confidential information with everyone and linking up to do the anthem, ideally at the first chapter meeting.

-- We reduced the number of people involved in the ritual to 3 members.
+- The number of people involved in the ritual has been reduced to three (3) members.